 3. Click on “Search” and browse the listing of current Delaware companies.

 - If your required LLC identity doesn't appear within the search results, it is available for you to use.
 If your required LLC identity appears within the results precisely as you need it (whatever the entity kind), your chosen LLC identity is not available.
 You will need to create a new identity.
 If the names within the search results are deceptively similar to your chosen LLC identity, your preferred name is not available.

-If you need help with a Delaware LLC Search, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with a Delaware LLC Search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.